spidasoftware/schema/doc/apis/analysisAPI.md

 Jobs
 ----

 The analysis can be a somewhat long running operation.
 Anywhere from a few seconds to several minutes depending on the complexity of the analysis involved.
 An analysis job is submitted and placed in the queue.
 Once it is ready to be processed it is started.

-Upon completion the job results are POSTed to the specified call back url.
+When an analysis is done, the job is finished, and a POST request is made to the `callbackUrl` with the complete job json in the body.
+The analysis results will be in the job `output` section.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------